California Environmental Quality Act (CEQA) Notifications

 Enacted in 1970, CEQA is a California statute that requires state and local agencies to identify the significant environmental impacts of their projects and to avoid or mitigate those impacts, if feasible.

-The following list contains CEQA documents pertaining to calendar year 2017.
-For CEQA documents for prior calendar years, please click here.
+The following list contains CEQA documents pertaining to calendar year 2022.
+You can view CEQA documents for prior calendar years online.

 Also enacted in 1970, NEPA establishes federal environmental policies requiring all federal agencies to assess the environmental impacts of proposed projects prior to making decisions such as issuing permits or spending federal money.
 The principal goal of NEPA is to ensure that projects are designed, located, and operated in ways that reduce adverse effects and increase beneficial impacts.
 All projects that receive federal funding are subject to NEPA requirements.

-If you are looking for CEQA documentation for a specific RCWD project not listed on this page, please use the contact information on this page to make your request.
+If you are looking for CEQA documentation for a specific Rancho Water project not listed on this page, please use the contact information on this page to make your request.